iexcloud/docs/source/getting-started/production-ready-core-data.md

 ![](./production-ready-core-data/join-core-news-with-my-aapl-data.png)

-The IEX Cloud Core Datasets offer a lot of data and it's [normalized by Apperate SmartLinks](../reference/glossary.md#smartlink) too!
+The IEX Cloud Core Financial Datasets offer a lot of data and it's [normalized by Apperate SmartLinks](../reference/glossary.md#smartlink) too!

 ## What's Next

-Now that you've been introduced to IEX Cloud Core Data, here are some topics to consider next.
+Now that you've been introduced to IEX Cloud Core Financial Data, here are some topics to consider next.

-[Using Core Data](../using-core-data.md): These articles demonstrate querying real-time and time series data, and leveraging normalized financial symbols.
+[Using Core Financial Data](../using-core-data.md): These articles demonstrate querying real-time and time series data, and leveraging normalized financial symbols.

 [Migrating and Import Data](../migrating-and-importing-data.md): These articles demonstrate loading data from various data sources, including AWS S3 buckets, URLs, and files.